STLCC Program Information Policies

 Academic Probation/Restricted Probation/Suspension

 • Students on academic probation will not be allowed to self-advise.
-Once placed on probation, a student must achieve a cumulative GPA of 2.0 in the next academic term in which he or she is enrolled.
+Once placed on probationary status, a student must achieve a cumulative GPA of 2.0 in the next academic term in which he or she is enrolled.

 • Students who return following the suspension year will continue on restricted probation and will be expected to achieve a 2.0 cumulative or term GPA during that first session, or they will be suspended from the College again for one year.